amorist/awesome/README.md

 - [expectopatronm/Realtime-voice-cloning-as-a-microservice](https://github.com/expectopatronm/Realtime-voice-cloning-as-a-microservice) - SV2TTS as a Microservice (FastAPI endpoint)
 - [jackaduma/CycleGAN-VC2](https://github.com/jackaduma/CycleGAN-VC2) - Voice Conversion by CycleGAN (语音克隆/语音转换): CycleGAN-VC2
 - [PlayVoice/lora-svc](https://github.com/PlayVoice/lora-svc) - singing voice change based on whisper, and lora for singing voice clone
-- [ading2210/poe-api](https://github.com/ading2210/poe-api) - [MAINTAINERS NEEDED] A reverse engineered Python API wrapper for Quora's Poe, which provides free access to ChatGPT, GPT-4, and Claude.
+- [ading2210/poe-api](https://github.com/ading2210/poe-api) - [UNMAINTAINED] A reverse engineered Python API wrapper for Quora's Poe, which provides free access to ChatGPT, GPT-4, and Claude.
 - [apify/llama-hub](https://github.com/apify/llama-hub) - A library of data loaders for LLMs made by the community -- to be used with GPT Index and/or LangChain
 - [facebookresearch/AnimatedDrawings](https://github.com/facebookresearch/AnimatedDrawings) - Code to accompany "A Method for Animating Children's Drawings of the Human Figure"
 - [openai/plugins-quickstart](https://github.com/openai/plugins-quickstart) - Get a ChatGPT plugin up and running in under 5 minutes!